How Long Do You Have to Pay Off Student Loans?

 Your monthly payment is roughly 10% of your discretionary income and you’ll make 20 years of payments.

-Income-Based Repayment Plan — 20 or 25 Years
+Income-Based Repayment (IBR) — 20 or 25 Years

 Again, your monthly payment will be about 10% of your discretionary income.
 You’ll have 20 years to pay back the loan if you’re a new borrower on or after July 1, 2014.
 If you borrowed before that date, you will have 25 years to finish making payments.

-Income-Contingent Repayment Plan — 25 Years
+Income-Contingent Repayment (ICR) — 25 Years

-How to Decide Which Repayment Plan Is Right for You?
+Which Repayment Plan Is Right for You?

-Choosing a student loan repayment plan is a personal decision that will depend on factors including the amount of student loan debt you have, the industry you work in, your current income and expenses, your estimated future income, and career goals.
+Choosing a student loan repayment plan is a personal decision that will depend on factors such as the amount of student loan debt you have, the industry you work in, your current income and expenses, your estimated future income, and your career goals.
 For example, if you plan to work in the nonprofit industry and are pursuing PSLF, switching to an income-driven repayment plan may make the most sense.

-Are Repayment Terms the Same for Private Student Loans
+Are Repayment Terms the Same for Private Student Loans?

 Can You Shorten Your Student Loan Repayment Term?